14 Jul The Best Grass for Florida

 Lastly, Floratam St. Augustine is the most common type of turfgrass found throughout home lawns in Florida as it performs well in this area.
 If you see a St. Augustine lawn, it is more than likely Floratam St. Augustine.
 This St. Augustine variety is easy to maintain and has a wide blade, but it is not as disease resistant or shade tolerant as CitraBlue or Palmetto St. Augustine.
 Insects love Floratam.
 It also has a lighter green color whereas Palmetto has an emerald green color and CitraBlue has a deep blue-green color.
 This St. Augustine variety is typically maintained at over four inches in height, making it not as ideal for play or living on.
 Compared to CitraBlue and Palmetto St. Augustine, Floratam is more susceptible to weed pressure from invasive, hard-to-control weeds such as crabgrass and bermudagrass because of its more open canopy.
 Floratam St. Augustine was released by the Florida and Texas Agricultural Experiment Stations in 1972 as a St. Augustine Decline (SAD) virus and chinch bug resistant selection, but it lost its resistance in the 1980s as the bugs adapted.

 It is important to know all of your options so that you can make the best, informed choice when installing a new turfgrass variety at home.
 Oftentimes, the best turfgrass variety all depends on what you are looking for and what the lawn’s environment presents.
-The above turfgrass selection demonstrates some of the top-performing cultivars for the state of Florida and its tropical climate.
-After installing, be sure to fertilize your new lawn with the LawnifiTM New Lawn Starter Box and follow proper installation, establishment and maintenance guidelines.
+The above turfgrass selection demonstrates some of the top-performing cultivars for the state of Florida and its tropical climate, but if you are looking for a low maintenance variety, be sure to read The Best Grass for Low Maintenance in Florida.
+If your home lawn experiences a lot of shade, on the other hand, be sure to check out The Best Grass for Shade in Florida.
+After installing the variety that best fits your lawn, be sure to fertilize it with the LawnifiTM New Lawn Starter Box and follow proper installation, establishment and maintenance guidelines.

 Subscribe to our e-newsletter below if you haven’t done so already to receive the latest updates from Sod University.